Persian Care 101

 Routine eye care is important too.
 Whether your Persians kitten is a traditional doll-face (the original) or a flat-face (peke-face), eye tearing and tear drainage is common.
 It is important to keep your cats eyes clean, as infection can develop if the eyes are "crusty" from dried tears.
 Seasonal allergies can lead to more watering than usual.
 In most cases, some orange or brown color tears from Persians is not a sign of a bad infection, so don’t worry too much that there is something wrong with your cat.

-A bit of preventive care and close attention to the under eye area will keep your kitties eyes healthy and looking their absolute best!
-Cliny Eye Cleaner is the product that I use once a week to clean the skin around my Persians eyes to prevent infection.
-Vetericyn Plus Antimicrobial Eye Wash is another product that I use.
-It is good for daily use if needed.
-I also give my cats a daily treat called NaturVet – Tear Stain Plus Lutein, its a tasty soft chew that taste like a treat but helps to remove and prevent tear stains.
-I also helps support the immune system.
+I give my cats a daily treat called NaturVet – Tear Stain Plus Lutein, its a tasty soft chew that tastes like a treat but helps to remove and prevent tear stains.
+It also helps support the immune system.

 It is advisable to clean your kittens ears weekly (not daily).
 Persian cats produce more or less earwax according to each cat.
 Buildup in the ear can cause infections, discomfort and even hearing loss, all of which are easily avoidable with routine ear cleaning to prevent mites, fungi, or bacterial infections.
 I use Zymox Ear Cleaner.